How Binoculars Work

 Galilean Optics

-Used in telescopes invented Galileo Galilei in the 17th Century, Galilean Optics use a convex objective lens in the normal way, but change this to a concave lens system for the eyepiece.
+Used in telescopes invented by Galileo Galilei in the 17th Century, Galilean Optics use a convex objective lens in the normal way, but change this to a concave lens system for the eyepiece.

 Also known as a diverging lens, the concave lens makes light rays spread apart (diverge).
 So if positioned at the correct distance from the convex objective lens, it can prevent the light from crossing over and thus stop the image from becoming inverted.